Advancing Social Innovation

 African Philanthropy Forum Systems Change Program

-African Philanthropy Forum is committed to understanding and addressing the complex systems that surround the social issues that plague Africa.
+African Philanthropy Forum (APF) is committed to understanding and addressing the complex systems that surround the social issues that plague Africa.
 To this end, APF recognises the need to nurture initiatives that have the capacity to address Africa’s persistent social and ecological challenges, which led to the selection of organisations focused on addressing sustainable development goals on the continent.
 APF sees a critical opportunity to examine the performance of our systems in a comprehensive way and apply an innovative mindset to the delivery, financing, governance and management of our social responses.

 • Social innovation towards systems change in Africa needs support to achieve impact at scale;